“Summertime and the livin’ is easy.”

 #4 Outdoor (and Indoor) Entertainment

 Post pandemic, our country is slowly moving back to normalcy.
-I have always enjoyed outdoor entertainment.
-There are many cheap and free music festivals, film festivals, country fairs, theater, and wine tastings.
+I have always enjoyed outdoor entertainment: many free or cheap music festivals, film festivals, country fairs, theaters, and wine tastings.
 Try to look for summer events in your area from sources like Cheapism.

+There are plenty of choices on visitnewengland.com or in your specific region, providing far more than I can list.
 Locally, we have a robust calendar with tickets starting as low as $5.Locally, we have a Connecticut Wine Festival, Podunk Bluegrass Music, and Litchfield Jazz Festivals.
-There are plenty of choices on visitnewengland.com, providing far more than I can list.
-In Massachusetts, Tanglewood Music Center and Shakespeare & Company have superb offerings at a great value.
+In the Northeast and New England, particularly in Massachusetts culture, offers Tanglewood Music Center and Shakespeare & Company have superb offerings at a great value.

 #5 Earn Extra Money As A Side Hustle

 Besides saving money, you may want to earn extra money.
-If you are off from school this summer, you may apply to be a driver, whether a student or a teacher.
+If you are off from school this summer, you may apply to be an Uber driver, whether a student or a teacher.
 You can pick up as much as $364 per month on average.
-Demand may be less in your area, so strategize by waiting in a queue at the airports or busy areas.
+Demand may be less in your area, so strategize by waiting in a queue at the airports or in busy areas.
 Make sure that the air conditioning works well in your car.

-The benefits of a staycation are to be a tourist in your backyard, returning to your bed at night, and not having to pack and unpack.
-It can be cheaper but requires planning, so your family doesn’t just laze around.
+Staycation benefits include lower costs, and it’s in your home.
+Become a tourist in your backyard, return to your bed, and you don’t have to pack and unpack.
+It can be cheaper, but you still have to plan, so your family doesn’t just laze around.
 Make day trips or enjoy your local environment.
 Be creative and consider these cheap vacation options.

 Everyone should have input, and it should be a mix of play, fun, adventure, and sightseeing.
 Find adventure beaches, lakes, and parks on lovely days.
 Consider museums and theaters, if open, on rainy days.